 Though Longwood is a university and not the same as a professional work setting, it is still a professional setting.
 I tend to act more informally in classes, but I do know when it’s time to be more formal and work as a professional.
-The most professional setting at Longwood has to be the research showcase that happens every semester.
-I’ve presented at the showcase as well as been an audience member for other presentations, and I believe that I am able to perform competently in a professional setting.
+I’ve presented at our research showcase as well as been an audience member for other presentations, and I believe that I am able to perform competently in a professional setting.

 Modern genetics: One of the largest projects and presentations I did throughout my time at Longwood was in my modern genetics class.
-We worked all semester on our research and used our final exam period to present.
-These were individual half hour presentation that were just in our classroom, but were still professional representations of our work.
-I made sure to dress appropriately and invite others to listen to my own and my classmates’ research.
-While presenting, I tried to initiate appropriate discussion with the audience to keep them engaged as well as make sure they were following appropriately.
+We worked all semester on our research and used our final exam period to present what we had found.
+These were individual half hour presentations in our classroom, but were still professional representations of our work.
+After my time with a group research project and presentation with my internship, I had some experience doing research and finding the best way to relay the information to a larger audience.
+I felt confident going into my presentation because I made sure to be thorough in my research and make slides that helped demonstrate all that I had done.
+I dressed professionally, tried to initiate appropriate discussion with the audience to keep them engaged as well as make sure they were following appropriately.
 I made sure to thank the audience and answer any questions before finishing my presentation.
 While others were presenting, I made sure to participate and ask questions appropriately to support the hard work that they put into their projects.
-Though this was not at the research showcase, it was one of the most professional presentations I’ve done at Longwood and definitely the most professional on I did alone.
+Though this was not at the research showcase, it was one of the most professional presentations I’ve done at Longwood and definitely the most professional one I did alone.
 I think it went incredibly well and I was really proud of the work I did for it.

 Link to Slides: https://docs.google.com/presentation/d/1aJ29nqyepYHggSLIbYOfkM_bzSwWX66W7P3PcyJ7Ix4/edit?usp=sharing

 Incite: One of the most unique professional experiences I’ve had at Longwood is when I wrote a paper for submission to our student research journal, Incite.
-I originally wrote the paper I submitted as a class research paper.
-However, my professor mentioned that it would be a good candidate for Incite and offered to help me edit it to submit.
+I originally wrote the paper as a class research paper.
+I got feedback from my professor, Dr. Franssen, which mentioned that it would be a good candidate for Incite and offered to help me edit it to submit.
 Working one-on-one with my professor to edit my paper is something I hadn’t done before, but I very much enjoyed.
-He gave me notes and suggestions but also valued my own opinions about my paper and left what went into the final draft up to me.
+I had also never edited a paper with someone else, so the experience was new to me.
+Dr. Franssen gave me notes and suggestions but also valued my own opinions about my paper and left what went into the final draft up to me.
 I think we were able to make my paper much better than the original draft and I submitted it to Incite.
 I then received formal communication and more edits from other professors and Longwood staff to finalize it for submission.
 This was the first time I ever wrote professionally and I think it went well.
-My paper is currently in press with Incite and will be published soon.
+The paper was just printed in Incite and I received an award for excellence in research and inquiry from Longwood.